THE ISLAND OF MORBUS:

 friend.
 His name is Teeaytan-ov, which means, elevenhundred-seven.

-without a body could do me.
+good a friend without a body could do me.
 I also wondered if shaking the

 net for the thing would outweigh the fact that I had lopped its head off.
-Just to be

-it up after Teeaytan-ov threatens to dump Tor-dur-bar into
+has to break it up after Teeaytan-ov threatens to dump Tor-dur-bar into

 the swamps below.
 Carter’s malagor rides in front of Vor Daj and the woman’s

-malagor rides a little to his left as they fly at a speed of sixty miles per hour.
+malagor rides a little to his left as they fly at a speed of sixty miles

-due east; and late in the afternoon approached a large island
+we had flown due east; and late in the afternoon approached a large island

 rising from the surrounding morass.
 One of the innumerable winding waterways

 skirted its northern boundary, widening here to form a small lake on the

 to a landing before its main gate, which faced the lake.
 During our descent,